Republican Party of Florida: History

 The Florida Senate was still dominated by Democrats until 1992, when a majority of Republicans was elected.
 The Florida House of Representatives turned Republican after the November 1996 election.
 Since then, the number of Democrats in both chambers have continued to drop.

 The Florida Legislature became the first legislature in any of the states of the former Confederacy to come under complete Republican control when the Republicans gained control of the House and Senate in the 1996 election.
-However, in the 2006 election the Democrats actually gained seats in the State House, the first instance of this occurring since the early 1980s.
+In the 2006 election the Democrats actually gained seats in the State House, the first instance of this occurring since the early 1980s.

-Current structure and composition
+Structure and composition

-In the 2014 election, the Republican nominee for Governor was Governor of Florida Rick Scott.
-He defeated the Democratic nominee, who was the Former Governor of Florida, Charlie Crist who was once elected as a Republican.
+In the 2014 gubernatorial election, the Republican nominee was Governor Rick Scott.
+He defeated the Democratic nominee, former governor Charlie Crist, who was once elected as a Republican.

-The current Chairman of the Republican Party of Florida is Christian Ziegler by RPOF members in February 2023.
+The Chairman of the Republican Party of Florida is Evan Power, elected by RPOF members in January 2024.

-The Republican National Committee (RNC) is responsible for promoting Republican campaign activities.
-It is responsible for developing and promoting the Republican political platform, as well as coordinating fundraising and election strategy.
-Senator Mel Martinez of Florida is the Republican Party's former General Chairman.
-Ronna McDaniel is the current Chairman of RNC.
-The chairman of the RNC is chosen by the President when the Republicans have the White House or otherwise by the Party's state committees.
+The Republican National Committee (RNC) is responsible for promoting Republican campaign activities, developing and promoting the Republican political platform, as well as coordinating fundraising and election strategy.
+Senator Mel Martinez of Florida is the party's former General Chairman.
+Michael Whatley is the current Chairman of RNC.
+The chairman of the RNC is chosen by the President when the Republicans have the White House and otherwise by the Party's state committees.
 The RNC, under the direction of the party's presidential candidate, supervises the Republican National Convention, raises funds, and coordinates campaign strategy.
 On the local level there are similar state committees in every state and most large cities, counties and legislative districts, but they have far less money and influence than the national body.

 The Republican House and Senate caucuses have separate fund raising and strategy committees.
 The National Republican Congressional Committee (NRCC) assists in House races, and the National Republican Senatorial Committee (NRSC) in Senate races.
 They each raise over $100 million per election cycle, and play important roles in recruiting strong state candidates.
 The Republican Governors Association (RGA) is a discussion group that seldom funds state races.

-Current ideology
+Ideology

-The membership of the Republican Party is primarily made up of fiscal conservatives, social conservatives, neoconservatives, and members of the Christian right.
+The membership of the party is primarily made up of fiscal conservatives, social conservatives, neoconservatives, and members of the Christian right.

 Economic policies

 Republicans favor free-market policies supporting business and oppose increases to the minimum wage.

 Republicans are generally opposed to a single-payer healthcare system, such as that found in Canada or in most of Europe.
 They also oppose the Affordable Care Act and the expansion of Medicaid under the Act.

-Republicans oppose labor unions and have supported right-to-work legislation.
+Republicans oppose labor unions and have supported right-to-work legislation (with a right-to-work law currently in effect in Florida).